Copying a content item

 1. In the Sites selector, select the name of the site.

-2. Hit Search to refresh the search results.
+2. Click Search to refresh the search results.

 The results refresh to show only content from the selected site.

 If you see Make a clone of item instead of Make a copy of item, the item can only be cloned (not copied).
-To learn about cloning, see the alternative article below:
+To learn about cloning, see Cloning a content item.

 • The prefix [Copy] - is added to the title.